top of page

 "TARA gave me the technical foundation and community I needed to make the leap into AI safety.
 The structured curriculum, TA support and accountability of working alongside motivated peers made all the difference.

-Within months of completing the program, I left my role at Commonwealth Bank to join Arcadia Impact as an Inspect Evals maintainer."
+Within months of completing the program, I left my role at the Commonwealth Bank to join Arcadia Impact as an Inspect Evals maintainer."

 — Scott Simmons, Arcadia Impact